roobenweb/roobenweb/_posts/blog/2024-02-06-my-website-build.markdown

 To start, I'm building my website out with Jekyll.
 Jekyll is a static site generator that provides some pretty useful tools and features to build out websites.

-One of the reasons I prefer Jekyll over something like WordPress is because I enjoy design.
+One of the reasons I prefer Jekyll over WordPress is because Jekyll is lighter and more simple.

-WordPress would make it easier to

-Another reasons I prefer Jekyll over WordPress is because I don't have a need for a ton of extra features.